curl/everything-curl/libcurl.md

 special cases so the more you know about these things, the more you will be able to understand about libcurl's options and ways of working.
-Not to mention, such knowledge is invaluable when you are debugging and need to understand what to do next when things don't go as you intended.
+Not to mention, such knowledge is invaluable when you are debugging and need to understand what to do next when things do not go as you intended.

 The most basic libcurl using application can be as small as just a couple of lines of code, but most applications will, of course, need more code than that.